marsdrums/test-tutorial/visual-quality/index.md

 - 24-bit: Can represent 16777216 values.
 - 32-bit: Can represent 4294967296 values.

-In Jitter we can decide the color bit depth for a generated image, or we can convert the bit depth of an existing image.
+In Jitter we can decide the color bit depth for a generated image, or we can convert the bit depth of an existing one.

 For example, the object {jit.noise 3 char 100}, for each cell of the Jitter matrix, produces 3 color values using 8-bits of memory, hence producing a 24-bit color information.
 Each component of the RGB encoded color can assume 256 distinct values, for a total of 16777216 possible color combinations.
 This is often called ***True Color***, as it’s sufficient for most applications to represent realistic images with smooth color transitions.